 - Work closely with teachers and share information & provide advice and support to other staff on child welfare and safeguarding and child protection matters - Sets out procedures so that staff promptly share their safeguarding concerns in writing - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.
-Their role could include ensuring that the school and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.

-- Refer cases of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care. - Refer cases to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to Channel programme. - Refer cases where a crime may have been committed to the Police - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children, particularly in relation to Early Help - Work closely with Mental Health Leads - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel Panel, and/or police), and support staff who make such referrals directly - The DSL will also keep the headteacher informed of any issues and liaise with local authority case managers and designated officers (LADO) for safeguarding and child protection concerns as appropriate.
+Their role could include ensuring that the school and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - Refer cases of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care. - Refer cases to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to Channel programme. - Refer cases where a crime may have been committed to the Police - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children, particularly in relation to Early Help - Work closely with Mental Health Leads - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel Panel, and/or police), and support staff who make such referrals directly - Have a good understanding of harmful sexual behavior - Have a good understanding and takes the lead of the filtering and monitoring systems and processes in place at our school, this is included in the DSL's job description - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search - The DSL will also keep the headteacher informed of any issues and liaise with local authority case managers and designated officers (LADO) for safeguarding and child protection concerns as appropriate. - Complete appropriate safeguarding and child protection (including online) training